 A couple of weeks ago I posted about these wonderful découpaged pumpkins I found in the October issue of Country Living.

-That post also contained a detailed tutorial showing how you could découpage a “craft” pumpkin.
-You find the post here: Country Living Inspired: Découpage a Pumpkin
+That previous post contained a detailed tutorial I created showing how you could découpage a “craft” pumpkin.
+You find the full tutorial in this post: Country Living Inspired: Découpage a Pumpkin

 You may remember the pattern I chose for my pumpkin was the floral fabric on this cute pillow.